 Proofreading compliant with the University's definition is acceptable.

 If a staff member suspects you have breached the Student Academic Integrity Policy (e.g. by plagiarising or colluding) they are required to:

 You will have the opportunity to respond, usually in person.
 You can request to have a support person with you in the meeting.
 At the Malaysia campus, this must be a Monash student or staff member.

 If you are not able to attend a meeting, you will receive details of the breach, asking for your response within 10 working days.

 If the staff member believes that a breach took place, they must decide whether the breach was intentional or reckless.
-For details on how this is considered, see section 13 of the procedures.
 The staff member will also inform you of the penalties that may be applied.